twni2016/pomdp-baselines/readme.md

 # Recurrent Model-Free RL can be a Strong Baseline for Many POMDPs
 Welcome to the POMDP world!

-This repo provides some simple baselines for POMDPs, specifically the **recurrent model-free RL**, on the benchmarks in **several subareas of POMDPs** (including meta RL, robust RL, and generalization in RL) for the following paper:
+This repo provides some simple baselines for POMDPs, specifically the **recurrent model-free RL**, on the benchmarks in **several subareas of POMDPs** (including meta RL, robust RL, generalization in RL, temporal credit assignment) for the following paper:

 [[arXiv]](https://arxiv.org/abs/2110.05038) [[project site]](https://sites.google.com/view/pomdp-baselines) [[numeric results]](https://drive.google.com/file/d/1dfulN8acol-qaNR2h4PDpIaWBg9Ck4pY/view?usp=sharing)